Tonbandgerät

 }

-A trace of this imaginary fimware would like this:
+A trace of this imaginary firmware would look like this:

 Configuration